-- Make sure you spread your cauliflower evenly on the pan.
+4. Make sure you spread your cauliflower evenly on the pan.
 This will help make sure all the edges get cooked and the pieces don't stick together.
 I also like to sprinkle them with a bit of salt at this point.

-- Be sure to stir your cauliflower on the pan halfway through each time you cook them (unless you're cooking them on a wire rack).
+5. Be sure to stir your buffalo cauliflower bites on the pan halfway through each time you cook them (unless you're cooking them on a wire rack).
 Once when the cauliflower is cooking for the first 20 minutes.
 Then stir again halfway through the 20 minutes after you add the buffalo sauce.

-- If you have a wire rack to place over your baking sheet, you can put the cauliflower on the rack instead to help ensure the whole bite gets crispy.
+6. If you have a wire rack to place over your baking sheet, you can put the cauliflower on the rack instead to help ensure the whole bite gets crispier.

 You're saving yourself a TON of oil consumption when you bake instead of fry.
 And that's kind of a trade off for baked dishes maybe not being quite as crispy as fried dishes.